acsl-technion/hyperturtle/readme.md

 The mutilate results will be stored in `results/memcached`.
 The plots are stored in `$CWD`.

-## License
-The hyperupcall programs and scripts are licensed under TODO.
-All submodules are licensed individually.

 ## Citation
 When referring to this repository, please cite our publication.